Note: Legacy documentation is no longer being updated. For up to date instructions, see our Desktop Series support articles.

 Since peeling off supports takes time, and uses more material, it's best to orient parts to minimize the use of support structures.

-The part bellow imports with the cavity face down.
+The part below imports with the cavity face down.
 This entire cavity will need to be filled in with supports.
 Alternatively, we can rotate the part 180 degrees in X, as shown in the second picture, and avoid filling the part with supports.
 Eliminating these supports will cut 4 hours off the print time, and save 60% of the material.

 - Bad orientation.